Subash/adburner-dns/readme.md

 BLOCKED_HOSTS_URL=https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts
 ```
 Notes:
-1. DNS over https is used to query upstream. adburner itself can only resolve udp queries.
+1. DNS over https is only used to query upstream. adburner itself can only resolve udp queries.
-2. Please check https://github.com/StevenBlack/hosts check/change the list of blocked hosts
+2. Check https://github.com/StevenBlack/hosts check/change the list of blocked hosts

 ### 2. Whitelist/Blacklist hosts

 Go to the data folder.
 Usually `data` or `adburner-data` then edit `whitelist.txt` or `blacklist.txt` files.
-Do not edit the `hosts.txt` file.
+Do not edit the `hosts.txt` file directly.

 eg: `whitelist.txt`
 ```txt